-In order to better serve middle Tennessee, additional sites of learning have been established.
-In Waverly, the Humphreys County Center of Higher Education serves students in Stewart, Houston, and Humphreys counties.
-In Putnam County, the Cookeville campus of Nashville State is in the heart of the upper Cumberland region.
+In order to better serve middle Tennessee, additional sites have been established.
+In Waverly, the Humphreys County Center of Higher Education serves students in Humphreys and surrounding counties.
+In Putnam County, the Cookeville campus of Nashville State serves the upper Cumberland region.
 In Nashville, the Southeast Center provides learning opportunities for all of southeast Davidson county.
-In Dickson, students can take classes at the Dickson County Higher Education Center.
+Students can also take classes at the college's Dickson campus.